banago/CPT-Class/readme.md

+## About

+I find myself much too often creating custom post types code for WordPress and it was hight time I figured something out about it.
+Thus, here is this PHP class making the process of creating WordPress custom post types & taxonomies as easy as possible.

+Producton Ready.
+I use it on multiple projects.

 ## Usage

-Firstly, this class *requires* PHP 5.3.
-Make sure you have it running.

-Secondly, this is still quite new, so it needs a lot of debugging and work. :) In other words, it's Beta.

 First, download the class, and drag it into the root of your theme directory.

 Next, within `functions.php`, require the class.

-    require 'cpt-class.php';
+    require 'inc/cpt-class.php';

 You now have access to the class and its functions.
 Instantiate the class.
 We'll use a Snippet post type as an example.

-    $snippet = new Post_Type('Snippet');
+    $product = new Post_Type('product');

 You may also pass an optional second parameter to override some of the defaults.
 For example, if I only want to provide support for a title and an excerpt, I could do:

-    $snippet = new Post_Type('Snippet', array(
+    $product = new Post_Type('product', array(
        'supports' => array('title', 'excerpt') )
     );